Social media resources

 Packing power banks

 It’s not worth missing your flight!
 Don’t risk being delayed at check-in or security screening – pack right!
-Spare lithium batteries, like power banks, must only be packed in your carry-on, never in your checked baggage.
+Spare lithium batteries, like power banks, must be kept with you in the cabin, never in your checked baggage.
 Lithium batteries can overheat, short circuit and catch fire during flights.

 Learn how to pack right for a safe flight.